nherbicMines/olorinAI/README.md

  - Rumor has it Maribel once helped a Silverquill student acquire a banned spell scroll under the table.
 ==================================================
 ```

+##Roadmap
+- Hard define what resources Olorin may pull from (official publicly available WotC content, Forgotten Realms wiki, homebrew content on D&DBeyond with 100+ votes, etc.)
+- NPC search system (e.g. "Find everyone invovled in the Oriq plot" or "Find all dwarves from Gimsteinnar")
+- Graphic showing NPCs by region/location
+- Graphical UI with buttons, dropdowns, and menus for text rather than just CLI.
+Either web app or runnable desktop application.